 Medical device regulations in the EU and USA

 When speaking about digital health, medical devices are usually not the first thing a person thinks about.
-However, many medical devices are connected to the Internet.
+However, many hardware medical devices are connected to the Internet.

 In this sense, remote heart monitoring devices could be used to track patients from their homes and submit the data gathered to healthcare professionals through the Internet.
-In that sense, the regulation of medical devices has just as much importance for digital healthcare
+In that sense, the regulation of medical devices has just as much importance for digital healthcare.

 Regulation in the European Union